You have turned-in this assignment. You can review the lesson and see your previous answers.

 Reds, oranges, yellows.

-They're cosy, energetic, and close-up.
+They're cozy, energetic, and close-up.

-One colour in different shades.
+Monochromatic, one color in different shades.

 They're simple and unified.